mycql/yapv/docs/README.md

 ## What is it?

-YAPV is a library for building views for plasmid maps which is a common way to represent [vectors](https://en.wikipedia.org/wiki/Vector_%28molecular_biology%29).
+YAPV is a library for building views for plasmid maps with no external dependencies and is framework agnostic.
+Plasmid maps are a common way to represent [vectors](https://en.wikipedia.org/wiki/Vector_%28molecular_biology%29).
 If you do not have a molecular biology background and want to know more details on how to read one, you can read more about that [here](https://bitesizebio.com/43119/the-beginners-guide-to-reading-plasmid-maps/) or [here](https://pediaa.com/how-to-read-a-plasmid-map/).

 They usually look like this: